paskhaver/catalyst/README.md

 3) Navigate into `catalyst-master` and execute `npm install` The command will generate a catalyst.js file within the folder.
 4) Open the Node REPL by executing `node` in Terminal.
-5) Require the catalyst library and assign it to a sample variable.
+5) Require the catalyst library and assign it to a constant.

 `const catalyst = require("./catalyst")`
 6) Use `catalyst` to test the functionalities of the library.